Evolution Of Website Design Summed Up Till 2016

-Fluidity is intrinsic to design, Website design being no exception.
-It has traversed great distances since last couple of decades, from basic, static HTML design of early 1990s to the Responsive design we have today that responds to device resolutions.
+Fluidity is intrinsic to design, Website design is no exception.
+It has traversed great distances in the last couple of decades, from the basic, static HTML design of the early 1990s to the Responsive design we have today that responds to device resolutions.

-We shall reminisce about how website design evolved all these years, enriching and aligning with changing technologies and trends, bringing you first-hand information, One World Technologies being one of the Web companies from that era and a witness therefore.
+We shall reminisce about how website design evolved all these years, enriching and aligning with changing technologies and trends, bringing you first-hand information, One World Technologies is one of the Web companies from that era and a witness, therefore.

-During mid 1990s, tables were introduced within the website design schema.
+During the mid-1990s, tables were introduced within the website design schema.
 It then became possible to build more complex websites, which could be multiple-columned tables.

-Introduction of tables ushered website design in a mode where content could be added in a much organized, neat manner.
+The introduction of tables ushered website design into a mode where content could be added in a much more organized, neat manner.
 Website design also improved from a navigational point of view, giving web designers more space to be creative.

-Web designers could now include background images in their web pages.
+Web designers could now include background images on their web pages.
 Frames were considered cool at that time.
-Website design often comprised of a left navigation bar in a fixed frame and scroll-able content in the adjacent.
+Website design is often comprised of a left navigation bar in a fixed frame and scrollable content in the adjacent.

 Customers actually appreciated websites ridden with animated GIFs strewn across.
 A prominent visitor counter at the end of the home page was seen very often.

-This was also the time when basic online website builders had started showing up.
+This was also the time when basic online website builders started showing up.

-Mid 1990s entered into late 1990s with advent of Flash in 1996.
+The mid-1990s entered into the late 1990s with the advent of Flash in 1996.
 Flash was to change the website design scene significantly.